Nayanar (Nair subcaste)

 Nayanar (meaning "the Nayar") is an honorific title used by sub-castes of the Nair community from North Malabar, India.
 The word Nayanar is believed to have originated from the word "Nayanmar" meaning "Nairs", which is a title of nobility.
-Nayanar families are mostly seen north of the river Korapuzha.
-Like other North Malabar (Kannur and neighboring districts) Nairs, Nayanars earlier claimed a higher status to Nairs of South Malabar (Kozhikode and neighboring districts).
+Nayanar families are mostly seen north of the Korapuzha river.
+Like other Nairs from regions of North Malabar, such as Kannur and Kasaragod district, these Nayanars earlier claimed a higher status to the Nairs of the South Malabar regions, such as Kozhikode and the Kingdom of Valluvanad.

 The Nayanar title is mostly given to prominent Nambiar families by the Chirakkal Raja.
 They sometimes have interchangeable surnames like Nambiar and Kurup.
-Samantha Nairs of South Malabar, Kaimals of Cochin, and Pillais of Travancore are considered similar castes to Nayanars.
+The Samantha Nairs of South Malabar, the Kaimals of Cochin, and the Pillais of Travancore are also considered similar castes to Nayanars.

 Position in society

 The Nayanars were Samanthans, Kiryathils, Illathu Nairs and Naduvazhi (chiefs of chiefdoms and aristocrats) and Jenmimar (landed gentry).